edwardhdlu/q-trader/README.md

 2. buy
 3. sell

-The policy network outputs an action daily and the market returns the rewards of such actions (i.e., the amount of money gain or lost).

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

+The policy network outputs an action daily the market returns the rewards of such actions (the profit) and all this data ( status,   amount of money gain or lost), sent to policy network to train

 ![rl](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/rl.png)